oyrussell/DataStructureLibrary/README.md

       * larger data points are always right children of the current node
   * Maintain a heap heirarchy with values of higher priority at the top of the treap and lower priority towards the leaves of the treap<br>

-Here is an image illustrating the structure of the treap:
+Here is an image illustrating the structure of the treap: [Work in Progress]

 ## Fibonacci Heap [C++]
 <p align="center">